LembkeM/ioBroker.echarge_cpu2/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**

+* (MLembke) Implemented a scheduled based checking the online state.
+* (MLembke) Updating the deviceinformation if the onlinestate changes to true.
+* (MLembke) Implemented a scheduled based checking of the CP state if the onlinestate is true.

 ### 0.0.5 (2023-05-18)

 * (MLembke) README Text changed.
 Logo added.